WILDFLOWER HOME PAGE SEARCH BY PLANT NAME PINK/RED/ORANGE FLOWERS CONTACT US

 Pedicularis

-centranthera Scrophulariaceae (Snapdragon Family) Semi-desert, foothills.
+centranthera (Dwarf Lousewort, Spring Lousewort) Orobanchaceae (Broomrape Family) Semi-desert, foothills.
 Shrublands, woodlands.
 Spring.
-Flowers of Pedicularis centranthera fade in a few weeks, the leaves rapidly grow much longer, and the entire plant dries and is gone by early summer.
-Leaves shown are three or four inches long and have the typical purple cast to them. |
+Flowers of Pedicularis centranthera fade to brown in a few weeks, and thick green seed pods develop.
+The leaves rapidly grow much longer.
+The entire plant dries and is gone by early summer. |

 Range map © John Kartesz,